 There is still a gender wage gap in America.
-Women earn, on average, 82 cents for every dollar earned by men.
+On average, women earn 82 cents for every dollar earned by men.
 The wage gap also extends across racial groups, with African-American men earning about 87 cents and Hispanic men earning 91 cents for every dollar earned by white men.
-This gap is even larger for African-American and Hispanic women, and for women with children, who suffer a "motherhood penalty" based on assumptions about their inability to perform as "ideal workers."
+This gap is even larger for African-American and Hispanic women, and for women with children, who suffer a "motherhood penalty" based on assumptions about their dedication to motherhood versus work.

 To eliminate the wage gap, California passed the Equal Pay Act (EPA), which requires equal pay for equal work.
 At the end of the fiscal year and beginning of the new year, employers often give raises and bonuses, and employees ask us what the EPA means in practice.
 Here are answers to some common questions.

 The Equal Pay Act Requires That You Are Paid The Same for “Substantially Similar” Work

 The EPA prohibits unequal wages: “[a]n employer shall not pay any of its employees at wage rates less than the rates paid to employees of another race or ethnicity for substantially similar work.”
 Lab.
 Code § 1197.5(b).
 This means that if you have the same job responsibilities as a man or an employee of another race or gender, you cannot be paid less than that employee unless the employer can show that the wage gap is based on one of the four statutory exceptions (discussed below).

-To decide what counts as “similar work,” a court would look at the actual work you do, even if you have different job titles.
-An employer is also not off the hook just because some male employees make the same or less than a female employee—in that case, the male employees making more than the female employee for the same work must meet the statutory exemptions or the company is still liable for the unequal wages.
+To decide what counts as “similar work,” courts look at the actual work performed, versus formal job titles or levels.
+An employer is not off the hook just because some male employees make the same or less than a female employee.
+In that case, the male employees making more than the female employee for the same work must meet the statutory exemptions or the company is still liable for EPA violations.

 The only legal justification for unequal pay in California are based on: